 As well as developing courses and materials, trainers need to spend time marketing, taking care of financials, talking to prospective clients, carrying out evaluations and assessments, researching, attending conferences, taking courses and carrying out administrative tasks.

-A report on the intercultural training profession from 2014 interestingly also found that most intercultural trainers carried out work outside of the field.
-As the report itself states, this indicates either that training work on its own is not enough to sustain a full-time income, or that the cross cultural training is a side-business.
+Reports interestingly show that most intercultural trainers typically carry out work outside of the field, which indicates either that training work on its own is not enough to sustain a full-time income, or that the cross-cultural training is a side-business.

 Trainers use many other terms to describe themselves such as coach, facilitator, training manager or simply interculturalist.